 Unlike other metals such as silver and chrome, which are considered “white”, copper and its costlier cousin, gold, both have chromatic appeal thanks to their colour palette.
 Ranging from deep red, to warm orange it progresses further up the rainbow to a sunny yellow and even green.
-As a result, copper has slowly been creeping away from its functional co-star life to take a more prominent position as a leading role on the interiors stage and it’s London interior designers like René Dekker that are keenly interested in using it in design schemes.
+As a result, copper has slowly been creeping away from its functional co-star life to take a more prominent position as a leading role on the interior design stage and it's London interior designers like René Dekker that are keenly interested in creating copper interior design schemes.

-Upgrades in the kitchen have seen a promotion to chic appliances designed to be left on show on work surfaces, while in the bathroom there has been a significant shift from discreet practical usage to impressive focal points such as freestanding bath, or stunning sinks to suit the most cutting edge of environments.
+Upgrades in luxury kitchens have seen a promotion to chic appliances designed to be left on show on work surfaces, while in the bathroom there has been a significant shift from discreet practical usage to impressive focal points such as freestanding bath, or stunning sinks to suit the most cutting edge of environments.